 - Combine the yuca starch or flour, cheese, baking powder and salt in a food processor, blend to mix well.

-- Mix until small dough balls begin to form, if it's too dry add 1-2 tbs of water.
+- Mix until small dough balls begin to form, if it's too dry add 1-2 tablespoons of water or milk.
+Add more if needed.

 - Remove the dough from the food processor and roll into a ball, you can make the dough ahead and store in the refrigerator for up to a day.